awslabs/ec2-spot-workshops/content/nextflow-on-aws-batch/30_batch/00_ami.md

 ---
-title: "Create AMI"
+title: "Create Custom AMI"
 chapter: false
 weight: 01
 ---

-AWS Batch uses ECS as an execution host and as such uses the official ECS-optimized image as a default.
+AWS Batch uses Amazon ECS to schedule the container and as such uses the official ECS-optimized image as a default.
 As the nextflow container needs to run the AWS-Cli we need to update the AMI so that we have everything we need.

 <!--